samthomson/recalibrate-portfolio-allocation/README.md

 ### todo

-- read a portfolio from local file
 - create / output trades
+- add docs/usage to readme
 - publish as a package